The Broadcasters Guide to HD vs SD Streaming for Live Video

 How to Stream in HD

-Here are some general guidelines for internet speed and streaming video:
+Here are some general guidelines for Internet speed and HD streaming requirements:

 - 25 Mbps: sufficient for streaming 1080p HD video